 I can offer short term goal focused psychotherapy to work on specific issues, and longer term explorative psychotherapy / analysis to work on deeper, more entrenched issues such as depression, trauma, abuse, eating disorders, and personal development at depth.
 Explorative psychotherapy and analysis generally require more than one session a week.

-Clinical supervision for my Jungian analyst peers, established psychotherapists, and psychotherapy students, is available at both my City of London and my Islington consultation rooms.I hold a diploma in supervision and almost twenty years experience in private practice.
+Clinical supervision for my Jungian analyst peers, established psychotherapists, and psychotherapy students, is available at my West End, City of London, and Islington consultation rooms.I hold a diploma in supervision and almost twenty years experience in private practice.

-You are welcome to contact me on 07957318423, or Click here to email me if you would like to further information, or to arrange an initial appointment in one of my practice locations in the City of London or Islington.
+You are welcome to contact me on 07957318423, or Click here to email me if you would like to further information, or to arrange an initial appointment in one of my practice locations.
 I prefer an initial session to be in person, but if circumstances make that impracticable we can begin with Skype.
 Please contact me to arrange this, I will then give you my Skype name.